gersteinlab/SharedData/ls926/alignment/readme.txt

-sdf for the win etc
+update 2 for the win etc